AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-03-11-how-to-add-a-copy-to-clipboard-button-to-your-jekyll-blog.md

     <figcaption>Psst!
 You can also try this out live on my blog!</figcaption>
 </figure>

-Note that this tutorial is going to be bare bones—I'm not going to introduce any irrelevant CSS or HTML.
+Note that this tutorial won't introduce any optional CSS or HTML.
 I'm just going to show you how to get this thing working at a functional level.
 Once that's taken care of, you can throw in any extra styling or elements that you want.

 ## Copy-to-Clipboard Button in Jekyll with Liquid and JavaScript